GitLeeRepo/ElectronicsNotes/BatteryChanrging02.md

 Does that mean you want to store your phone in an ice chest?
 No. But as much as you can, keep it away from high temperatures.
 If you're out in the sun for long periods of time, try draping a towel or T-shirt over it, or put it in a bag along with your cool water bottle.
 The idea is to keep the phone's internal temperature from rising.

-Mismatched chargers and cables won't harm your battery Unless you're using counterfeit or damaged chargers and cables, mixing and matching cables and chargers is not going to harm your battery.
+## Mismatched chargers and cables won't harm your battery

+Unless you're using counterfeit or damaged chargers and cables, mixing and matching cables and chargers is not going to harm your battery.
 However, you may not be charging up quickly as possible as when you use the ones that came with your device.

 Some phones, such as those from Huawei and OnePlus, use a proprietary charging design -- with part of the circuitry responsible for rapid charging built into the charger.
 To take full advantage of the device's proprietary fast charging, you need to use its compatible charger.

-oneplus-7t-pro-24
-OnePlus employs a proprietary charging design for its phones, including the OnePlus 7T Pro.

-Andrew Hoyle/CNET
 Other phone makers, such as Samsung and Apple, stick closer to industry-standard rules for fast charging and let you fast-charge effectively with a variety of compatible cables and chargers.

 The safest bet is to use the chargers and cables that come in the box, because when mixing and matching chargers and cables with your phone, the device could default to the lowest possible charging speed.

-How else can I conserve my phone's battery power?
+## How else can I conserve my phone's battery power?

 To squeeze more life out of your battery, you can use the usual energy-saving tricks to conserve your battery's power, such as dimming your display's brightness, turning off Wi-Fi and Bluetooth when you're not using them, restricting background data usage through settings and keeping an eye on apps that use GPS.

 But the truth is, no matter how careful we are, our phone batteries will last only so long.
 The trick is to get as many months as we can from our battery without being in a constant state of anxiety about its charge.